 Tax differences between filing separately versus jointly

-Couples typically end up owing more in taxes as a household when they file separately.
-This is primarily due to how each spouse’s income hits the tax brackets as individual filers.
+Couples typically owe more in taxes as a household when they file separately.
+This is primarily because each spouse’s income hits the tax brackets as individual filers.

-Plus, there are some tax deductions and credits that go away or are harder to get when filing separately, especially for couples with kids.
+Plus, some tax deductions and credits go away or are harder to get when filing separately, especially for couples with kids.
 Let’s take a look at the difference in estimated taxes paid in two different scenarios.

 Note these are general scenarios with rough estimates.
 You’ll need to consult a tax professional to address your specific financial situation.